hyperledger-labs/fabric-channeled-add-ons-gen/README.md

 - TransferAsset
 - AssetExists

+### User Chaincode

+There is a second chaincode which includes simplistic user management functionalities.
+These functionalities are:

 - UserExists
 - CreateUser
 - ReadUser
 - GetAllUsers

+The credentials for

 Note that the asset transfer implemented by the smart contract is a simplified scenario, without ownership validation, meant only to demonstrate how to invoke transactions.